Skip to main content

 Acorns has managed to address all the significant hindrances most new investors face in investing.
 The app lets users set up accounts in less than five minutes and follow the automatic investment options associated with a Robo-advisor to allow their users to invest weekly, fortnightly, or monthly in their choice investments.

-The trendiest feature that Acorn offers is that it allows users to invest whatever spare change they have from buying anything.
+Acorn’s trendiest feature is that it allows users to invest whatever spare change they have from buying anything.
 For instance, if you went to buy groceries and the bill was $55.70, it automatically “Rounds-Up” to the nearest dollar ($56) and invests the difference of $0.30 (spare change) into a portfolio of exchange-traded funds (ETFs).

 This feature is rapidly gaining popularity amongst young users, who find it surprising to see how much they can save/invest.
-The money can be invested into any of the five portfolios that Acorns has.
+The money can be invested into any of Acorns’s five portfolios.

-The app is designed to cater to millennials or any person who is not familiar or comfortable using traditional investing means or may not have enough capital to place into investment accounts.
-Acorns aim to allow its users to start investing early and adopt a saving habit by making the process easy and hassle-free.
+The app is designed to cater to millennials or anyone who may not have enough capital to invest in investment accounts.
+Acorns aims to allow its users to start investing early and adopt a saving habit by making the process easy and hassle-free.

 Is Acorns available in Europe?
 What are their expansion plans?

 Acorns is not available in any country apart from the US.
 This means that you cannot open an account if you are from the UK, Ireland, Germany, France, or any other European country.
 But that doesn’t mean there aren’t similar investment services Europeans can choose from.
-There are many automated investing services available in Europe, and some may even generate more value per every single euro you invest.
+Many automated investing services are available in Europe, and some may even generate more value per every euro you invest.

-Moreover, as of May 2023, Acorns has not yet publicized any projects for expanding beyond the US.
+Moreover, as of October 2023, Acorns has not yet publicized any projects for expanding beyond the US.
 Still, on March 2023, Accorns acquired GoHenry, a UK-based kids money management app.
-So, it may initiate its international expansion from now on.
+So, it may initiate its international expansion from now on (pure speculation from our side).

 Acorns Alternatives in Europe